Opentrons/Protocols/protocols/466f93-6/README.md

 [Partner Name](partner website link)

 ## Categories
-* Broader Category
+* NGS Library Prep
-	* Subcategory (can be the name of a kit when applicable)
+	* Mastermix creation

 ## Description
 This section of the README (especially the first paragraph) should grip a prospective user with the overarching purpose/flow of the protocol, but should not include fine details of the protocol steps themselves.